comprobo25/comprobo25.github.io/in-class/day19.md

 ## For Next Time

 * Work on your final projects!
-* Readings for next Robots and Society discussion: Robots in Warfare
+* Readings for next Robots and Society discussion: Bias in Algorithms (Part 1)
-   * <a-no-proxy href="https://www.nytimes.com/2018/11/15/magazine/autonomous-robots-weapons.html"> Are Killer Robots the Future of War?
-Parsing the Facts on Autonomous Weapons </a-no-proxy>
-   * <a-no-proxy href="https://www.cc.gatech.edu/ai/robot-lab/online-publications/arkin-rev.pdf"> Ethical Robots in Warefare </a-no-proxy>

 ## Robots and Society Discussion: